urbit/urbit.org-reloaded/main/posts/company.md

 ## History

+Curtis started working on Urbit in 2002.
+By 2011 he h

 In 2002 Curtis went down to his garage with a question in mind: can you build a computer whose state is just a number, and whose updates are a single simple function?
 In 2008 Nock worked pretty well, in